line/line-bot-mcp-server/README.md

    - Broadcast a highly customizable flex message via LINE to all users who have added your LINE Official Account.
    - **Inputs:**
      - `message.altText` (string): Alternative text shown when flex message cannot be displayed.
-     - `message.content` (any): The content of the flex message.
+     - `message.contents` (any): The content of the flex message.
 This is a JSON object that defines the layout and components of the message.
      - `message.contents.type` (enum): Type of the container. 'bubble' for single container, 'carousel' for multiple swipeable bubbles.
 5. **get_profile**
    - Get detailed profile information of a LINE user including display name, profile picture URL, status message and language.
    - **Inputs:**
-     - `user_id` (string?): The ID of the user whose profile you want to retrieve.
+     - `userId` (string?): The ID of the user whose profile you want to retrieve.
 Defaults to DESTINATION_USER_ID.
 6. **get_message_quota**
    - Get the message quota and consumption of the LINE Official Account.
 This shows the monthly message limit and current usage.
    - **Inputs:**